Launch of an Aerobee-Hi.

 An unguided, two-stage vehicle, the Aerobee was launched by a solid-propellant booster of 80,000-newton (N) thrust that burned for two and a half seconds.
 After the booster was spent, the rocket continued upward, propelled by a liquid-fueled sustainer engine of 18,000-N thrust.
 Its fins were preset to give a slight spin to provide aerodynamic stability during flight.
 Rockets in the Aerobee family were 7.6–17.4 m long and carried payloads of 90–360 kg to altitudes of 160–560 km.
 Between 1947 and 1985, hundreds of Aerobees of different designs were launched, mostly from the White Sands Missile Range, for both military and civilian purposes.

-On May 22, 1952, in one of the earliest American physiological experiments on the road to manned spaceflight, two Philippine monkeys, Patricia and Mike, were enclosed in an Aerobee nose section at Holloman Air Force Base, New Mexico.
+On 22 May 1952, in one of the earliest American physiological experiments on the road to manned spaceflight, two Philippine monkeys, Patricia and Mike, were enclosed in an Aerobee nose section at Holloman Air Force Base, New Mexico.
 Patricia was placed in a sitting position and Mike in a prone position to test the effects on them of high acceleration.
 Reaching a speed of 3,200 km/h and an altitude of 58 km, these monkeys were the first primates to travel so high.
 Two white mice, Mildred and Albert, also rode in the Aerobee nose inside a slowly rotating drum in which they could float during the period of weightlessness.
 The section containing the animals was recovered safely by parachute.
 Patricia died of natural causes about two years later and Mike in 1967, both at the National Zoological Park in Washington, DC.

 From an agency standpoint, the Aerobee is a hybrid resulting from Navy development funds and Army technology (the WAC Corporal).
 In 1946, the scientific drawbacks of the V-2 were generally well known, as was the fact that the extant WAC Corporal was too small for much of the anticipated space research.
 The Aerobee program had its genesis when Merle A. Tuve and Henry H. Porter, of the Applied Physics Laboratory (APL) of the Johns Hopkins University, suggested to James A. Van Allen that he survey the rockets available for scientific research within the United States.
 An important event during Van Allen's survey was the visit to APL by Rolf Sabersky of Aerojet Engineering Corp., the manufacturers (along with Douglas Aircraft Co.) of the WAC Corporal, in early January 1946.

-The first Aerobee test took place at White Sands on September 25, 1947, when a dummy Aerobee was launched with a live booster to check out stage separation.
+The first Aerobee test took place at White Sands on 25 September 1947, when a dummy Aerobee was launched with a live booster to check out stage separation.
 Two similar tests followed in October.
-Then, on November 24, 1947, the first full-scale Aerobee was launched.
-Although the flight had to be terminated after 35 seconds because of excessive yaw, so many subsequent flights were successful that the rocket was soon renowned for its reliability – particularly in comparison with the V-2.
+Then, on 24 November 1947, the first full-scale Aerobee was launched.
+Although the flight had to be terminated after 35 sec because of excessive yaw, so many subsequent flights were successful that the rocket was soon renowned for its reliability – particularly in comparison with the V-2.
 Orders for more Aerobees from Government agencies began to arrive at Aerojet.
 Aerojet has made various versions of the Aerobee ever since.